 - Using your Church-held Personal Information within the Church community in any other reasonable way to promote the work and life and mission of the Church.

-We do not use the System to store any medical or health information, except that we may store allergy information or dietary information if you have provided that information to us.
+We do not use the System to store any medical or health information, except that we may store allergy information or dietary information if you have provided that information to us, and in the case of children and vulnerable adults we will store any information required for safeguarding purposes.
 We do not use the System to store any pastoral information (see further below).

 Registering to use the System